Quebrada de las Conchas: The Most Beautiful Drive in Salta, Argentina

 There’s a small parking lot to pull over and there will be a couple vendors selling handicrafts, it’s impossible to miss.

-There’s a small staircase to climb for an epic view of the Calchaqui Valley below.
+There’s a small staircase carved into the rock to climb for an epic view of the Calchaqui Valley below.

 El Anfiteatro – The Amphitheater

-The final two formations (or first two if you’re coming from Salta) are the most stunning.
+The final two formations (or first two if you’re coming from Salta) are the most impressive.

 Once inside them, you’ll feel like you’re being enveloped by the cavernous rock towering overhead.